-It’s been a blast learning and sharing the stories of those we know personally–and we certainly plan to continue to do that via our podcast–however, we thought it would be fun to explore the beginnings of 14 people we think are most influential in Food & Beverage today.
+It’s been a blast learning and sharing the stories of those we know personally–and we certainly plan to continue to do that–however, we thought it would be fun to explore the beginnings of 14 people we think are most influential in Food & Beverage today.

 14 Food & Beverage Influencers